 - Provident Healthcare Partners: It is one of the fastest and rapidly growing boutique investment banks in Boston.
 The main focus of this investment bank is on healthcare industries.

-- Lexbridge International: This is another top bank in Boston.
-The primary focus of this investment bank is on mergers and acquisitions advisory.
+- Lexbridge International: The primary focus of this investment bank is on mergers and acquisitions advisory.

 - Capstone Partners: Capstone Partners cater to the needs of the middle market business owners.
-This top investment bank in Boston serves the corporate finance requirements of the company owners.
+This bank serves the corporate finance requirements of the company owners.

 - Consilium Partners LLC: This investment bank was established in the year 2000.
 The main focus of this bank in Boston is to providing mergers and acquisition advisory and capital raising opportunities to the emerging and middle markets.

 - MHT Partners: This is another top-notch investment banking firm situated in Boston.
 The intensity and the level of focus they bring in every transaction are unparalleled.

 - Tully & Holland, Inc.: Tully & Holland, Inc. is one of the top-tier investment banks in Boston.
 Their main focus is on the financial advisory that caters to the consumer sector.

 - Lockebridge, LLC: The main focus of this top-notch investment bank is providing seasoned domestic and international advisory to the business owners of the lower middle market.